Metabolite Identification and Biotransformation

 The level of detail in reports we provide will also vary, depending on the nature of the project and the necessary regulatory guidelines.
 It might be a metabolic soft-spot analysis, with minimal reporting.
 At the other end of the scale, we could be asked to supply full characterisation for a lead compound right down to agreed levels.

-High-resolution time-of-flight mass spectrometry using a Waters G2-XS Q-Tof instrument is used for confident data-independent metabolite detection.
+High-resolution mass spectrometry using a Thermo Q Exactive Orbitrap instrument is used for confident data-independent metabolite detection.
 This is combined with both skilled manual data interrogation and chemically intelligent software algorithms for the characterisation of those metabolites.
 Together, this approach allows for maximum metabolic coverage, while also addressing key biotransformation questions, in a time-efficient manner.